 What is a Digital Audit?

-A digital audit is a comprehensive, customized report designed to help your organization leverage digital to effectively meet strategic goals.
+A digital marketing audit is a comprehensive, customized report designed to help your organization leverage digital to effectively meet strategic goals.

-True digital audit reports go far beyond the automated email you get 30 minutes after entering your website’s URL on some slick landing page.
-They are detailed and extremely personalized to your organization’s specific industry, history, and goals.
+True digital audit reports go far beyond the automated email you get after entering your website’s URL on some slick landing page.
+They are detailed and extremely personalized to your organization’s industry, history, and goals.
 They include a thorough review of your digital portfolio, with deeper insights that identify what has (and has not) worked effectively in the previous few years.

 The analyses, recommendations, and strategies outlined in your digital audit report can vary.
 There will certainly be some must-haves, but there will likely be plenty of should-haves and could-haves as well:

 Every agency performs digital audits a little differently (and that’s okay!).
 Still, you should expect to see a number of similar elements in any digital audit, no matter which agency you choose.
 It doesn’t hurt to ask which of the above elements your audit will include, just to be sure.

 Let’s dig a little deeper into the elements of digital audits listed in the table above:

 1. Quantitative Analysis of Your Digital Portfolio

 This is the traditional core of a digital audit.
 Your agency should take a holistic look at your digital strategy through the lens of metrics and evaluate what’s been working and what has not.
 Expect your audit to evaluate some or all of the following: